FIGBERT/figbert.com/content/posts/remarkable-tablet.md

 Also, comparing the reMarkable to the Kindle makes me want to jailbreak that too – I'll find some time to look into that soon.

+**EDIT:** I ended up jailbreaking one of my Kindles, which I now use daily as my primary book-reading device (as opposed to the reMarkable, which I think of as an article-reading device).
+I should write some stuff about that.

 [tablet]: https://remarkable.com/
 [github]: https://github.com/reMarkable
 [gemini]: https://gemini.circumlunar.space/